From Venom to Medicine

 Researchers at the Max Mousseron Institute of Biomolecules (IBMM) are turning poisons into medicines: they are sifting through animal venoms in search of new therapeutic molecules.

 Snakes, scorpions, spiders, cone snails… These animals secrete extremely potent venoms, enabling them to kill their prey in a matter of seconds.
-But these deadly toxins are also a tremendous source of hope: researchers are studying these venoms to develop new medications.
+But these deadly elixirs are also a tremendous source of hope: researchers are studying these venoms to develop new medications.
 The idea of using animal venoms for medical purposes is not new; snake venom decoctions have been used in traditional Chinese medicine since ancient times.
-But systematic pharmacological research into these molecules is much more recent.“This field has only been developing intensively for about twenty years,” explains Sébastien Dutertre, a researcher at IBMM.
+But systematic pharmacological research into these molecules is much more recent.“This field has only been developing intensively for about twenty years,” explains Sébastien Dutertre, a researcher at the IBMM.

 Shellfish that aren't so harmless…